eecs-autograder/autograder-sandbox/README.md

 ## Configuration
 ### Docker Image
-The Docker image used by default is [jameslp/ag-ubuntu-16:1](https://hub.docker.com/r/jameslp/ag-ubuntu-16/).
+The Docker image used by default is [jameslp/ag-ubuntu-16:latest](https://hub.docker.com/r/jameslp/ag-ubuntu-16/).

+Supported base images:
+- jameslp/ag-ubuntu-16:latest

-If using a custom image, begin your custom Dockerfile with `FROM jameslp/ag-ubuntu-16:1`.
-Then, when creating the sandbox instance, pass the name of your custom image to the `docker_image` parameter.
-Alternatively, you can set the SANDBOX_DOCKER_IMAGE environment variable to that name.
+If using a custom image, begin your custom Dockerfile with `FROM {base image}`, replacing `{base image}` with an image from the above list.
+Then, when creating an AutograderSandbox instance, pass the name of your custom image as the `docker_image` parameter.
+Alternatively, you can set the SANDBOX_DOCKER_IMAGE environment variable to that name to make that image the default.

+Additional supported base images will continue to be added.
+If you wish to build your own base image, please use the [Dockerfile in this repo](./autograder_sandbox/docker-image-setup/Dockerfile) as a starting point.

+### Environment Variables
+These variables can be used to override the default values of certain AutograderSandbox constructor parameters.
+In particular, we recommend setting `SANDBOX_MEM_LIMIT` to a value appropriate for your hardware.

+`SANDBOX_DOCKER_IMAGE`: The default docker image to use for new sandboxes.
+See also the `SANDBOX_MEM_LIMIT`: The default container-level physical memory limit.
+Defaults to 4GB.
+`SANDBOX_PIDS_LIMIT`: The default container-level process spawn limit.
+Defaults to 512.

 ## Basic usage
 ```